BawdyAnarchist/quBSD/Future_Development.md

 ##### qubsd installer #######

+kldload pf is required (in addition to others)

 /etc/devfs.rules - I probably have the mixer being added, but jails don't need it.
 	- qb-autosnap